Wendy’s admits its fries were terrible

 A small fries has 260 calories, 12 grams of fat, and 470 milligrams of sodium.

 According to the company, it’s been working on a better fry for the last few years, including testing more than 20 different cuts and shapes.
 The final skin-on fry design isn’t a perfect square.
 Rather, it has a thick side for heat retention and thin side for better crispiness.
-Wendy’s calls the fresh take on the classic fry shape more dependable and still good for dipping.
+Wendy’s calls the fresh take on the classic fry shape more dependable, and still good for dipping.

-Wendy’s also kept drive-thru and delivery customers—a category of diner that spiked during the COVID-19 pandemic—in mind during its spuds overhaul, because the chain wanted them to have the same fry experience as in-restaurant eaters.
+Wendy’s also kept drive-through and delivery customers—a category of diner that spiked during the COVID-19 pandemic—in mind during its spuds overhaul, because the chain wanted them to have the same fry experience as in-restaurant eaters.

 “These fries are a cut above the rest—literally,” punned Emily Kessler, Wendy’s senior specialist, culinary and innovation.